DAYTON, Ohio (WDTN) – The U.S. Senate has returned this week for its fall session facing mounting pressure to act on gun control legislation.

 “I think Governor DeWine has taken some good steps, I’ve told him that,” Brown said.
 “I would like to see the [Ohio] legislature go along with the Governor.”

 Brown did express concern that the Ohio legislature would act similarly to Washington and oppose the proposals being pushed by Governor DeWine.

 Walmart has also announced that it would no longer be carrying handgun ammunition after a series of gun-related incidents occurred in their stores across the country.
 The company also asked customers to refrain from carrying weapons openly throughout the store.

 “More and more corporations are changing their policies,” Brown said.
 “The public supports background checks and corporate American should be there too.
 I think that’s really important.”

 Brown said that he believes change will only come once lawbreakers free themselves from the gun lobbyists in Washington.

-“We’re not giving up,” Brown said.Grab the FREE WDTN News App for iPhone or Android.
+“We’re not giving up,” Brown said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.